-Waterloo has formal exchange agreements with several top universities in China.
+Waterloo has a formal exchange agreement through the UW 3+1 Program with several top universities in China.
 Undergraduate students at Nanjing University, my home university, can come to Waterloo to study for a year and students here can go to Nanjing.

 Computer science at Waterloo is very strong, so Nanjing’s students are attracted to study here.
 Similarly, Nanjing has a number of strong programs, so people at Waterloo are attracted to those.
 It’s a beneficial exchange for students at both universities.

 When I learned about this exchange program I decided to come to Waterloo to take advantage of this fantastic opportunity.

 Was this your first trip to Canada?